aloejhb/catrace/README.md

 | **Statistics and plotting**      | Perform statistical tests on experimental group data, including Mann-Whitney U, Kruskal-Wallis, t-test and plot relevant plots|
 | **Correlation with behavior**    | Correlate geometric properties of neuronal representations with behavior parameters, e.g. behavior discrimination score           |

-**Disclaimer:** This table is based on educated guesses from the dependencies.
-A proper analysis requires access to the `catrace` source code.
-The confidence levels reflect the certainty of the inferred features.
-Some dependencies might be used for unrelated tasks or might be outdated/unused.

 ---